Welcome to GCR's Weekly Newsletter Archive

 - March 3: UC Berkeley student is Rep. Lee's guest at Trump address, state updates, campus-city coordination

 Got tips?
 Suggestions?
 Corrections?
-Contact editor Jen Loy, Assistant Director of Local Government and Community Relations at JenLoy@berkeley.edu.
+Contact editor Jen Loy, Associate Director of Government and Community Relations at JenLoy@berkeley.edu.